2017 Innovate Durham Cohort

 City Department: Technology Solutions

-8 Rivers Networks is a Durham-based company that is being spun out of 8 Rivers Capital, the innovation development organization.
-8 Rivers Networks has developed a groundbreaking optical wireless communications system that delivers gigabit speeds over the air where fiber is too difficult or expensive to deploy.
-As part of Innovate Durham, they connected City Hall and the Parks & Recreation building to increase network capacity and service.
+8 Rivers Networks is an optical wireless communications system that delivers gigabit speeds over the air where fiber is too difficult or expensive to deploy.
+As part of Innovate Durham, they connected City Hall and the Parks & Recreation building using their technology in an urban environment for the first time.
+The technology increased network capacity and service for the duration of the pilot period.

 Lucid Dream VR

 City Department: Community Development

-Lucid Dream builds virtual and augmented reality software applications for large enterprises, educational institutions, government agencies, and non-profits.
-They help forward-thinking leaders and their teams to leverage VR/AR tech to create and scalably deliver immersive experiences that impact audiences on a more visceral level than is achievable with traditional web and screen-based media.
-As part of Innovate Durham they built a rendering of the Jackson Street affordable housing development project to show what the proposed development will look like.
+Lucid Dream builds virtual and augmented reality software applications.
+They leverage VR/AR tech to create and deliver immersive experiences that impact audiences better than traditional web and screen-based media.
+As part of Innovate Durham they built a virtual reality rendering of a proposed affordable housing development project to show what it would look like.
+City Council members went through the experience before voting on the project.